 * There's an interesting inversion in the backstory of ''Literature/TheNightLand.''
 Before the Sun died completely, there was a point cities used to move west on rails to avoid the freezing night. [[FridgeLogic It's unclear what happened when said cities reached the ocean.]]

-* Tais Teng's ''400 Graden In De Schaduw'' features multiple 'walking cities' on Mercury, used to house vat-grown miners.
+* Tais Teng's ''400 Graden In De Schaduw'' (400 degrees in the shade) features multiple 'walking cities' on Mercury, used to house vat-grown miners.

-* There's a mission in ''VideoGame/StarcraftII'' where the local sun turns into a nova.
+* There's a mission in ''VideoGame/StarcraftII'' where the local sun suddenly increases its output by 500% as a prelude to going supernova.
 Playing the Terrans, the player has to move his base and his units to avoid the light of day which destroy units and buildings pretty quickly.

 * In ''VideoGame/MassEffect2'' (Specifically, [[DownloadableContent Lair of the Shadow Broker]]), [[spoiler:the Shadow Broker's centre of operations is on a ship constantly traversing a planet at the terminator.
 The day side is baking hot, the night side freezes solid ten minutes after sunset, and the terminator itself is wracked by storms.]]
 This is actually a case of [[ShownTheirWork showing their work]], because this is ''exactly'' what would happen along the boundary of such an extreme temperature differential.